Andrew-Helmer/stochastic-generation/README.md

 will generate an Owen-scrambled Faure (0,5)-sequence.

 We haven't observed much differences between the quality of sequences generated with correlated swapping and Owen-scrambling, but it's still nice to include both here and provide reference implementations for either.
 One thing to note is that the choice of strata is done randomly even when best-candidate sampling is used.
 One can get a better sequence when also incorporating multiple strata choices into the best-candidate sampling, and we did this for Figure 2c of the supplemental material.
-I omitted this because the code to keep track of the available strata is quite complex and ugly, and readability was an important goal for this code.
+This was omitted because the code to keep track of the available strata is quite complex and ugly, and readability was an important goal for this code.

 ### Shuffling and Decorrelation